 I like to have a model book done that I go through with the students to let them learn about me first.
-The example was very time consuming, but when the model is done well, it gets students motivated to put more effort into creating their own book.
+Creating the example was very time consuming, but when the model is done well, it gets students motivated to put more effort into creating their own book.

 The image above is from my free All About Me title page, along with 3 writing templates.
-The complete All About Me Book comes with 12 writing templates including ELL/Immigrant specific pages.
+This complete All About Me Book comes with 12 writing templates including ELL/Immigrant specific pages.

 My students love glyphs!
 They are a great way for your students to get to know fun facts about each other, while also creating crafts to decorate a seasonal bulletin board.
 I love having student work to put up right away.
 It begins to make the classroom their own piece of “home” so these are perfect for that!
 If time allows, I try to then analyze the data from our glyphs, making the activity even more meaningful.